-Our directors and executive officers, or collectively, the lock-up parties, have entered into lock up agreements with the underwriters prior to the commencement of this offering pursuant to which each lock-up party, with limited exceptions, for a period of 90 days after the date of this prospectus, or the restricted period, may not (and may not cause any of their controlled affiliates to), without the prior written consent of the representatives, (1) offer, pledge, sell, contract to sell, sell any option, sell any contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any of our ordinary shares or ADSs or any securities convertible into or exercisable or exchangeable for our ordinary shares or ADSs owned, or which may be deemed to be beneficially owned, by such lock-up parties in accordance with the rules and regulations of the SEC, and any ordinary shares, ADSs or such other securities which may be issued upon exercise of a share option or warrant, or collectively, the lock-up securities, (2) enter into any hedging, swap or other agreement or transaction that transfers, in whole or in part, any of the economic consequences of ownership of the lock-up securities, whether any such transaction described in clause (1) or (2) above is to be settled by delivery of lock-up securities, in cash or otherwise, (3) make any demand for, or exercise any right with respect to, the registration of any lock-up securities, or (4) publicly disclose the intention to do any of the foregoing.
-Such persons or entities have further acknowledged that these undertakings preclude them from engaging in any hedging or other transactions or arrangements (including, without limitation, any short sale or the purchase or sale of, or entry into, any put or call option, or combination thereof, forward, swap or any other derivative transaction or instrument, however described or defined) designed or intended, or which could r whole or in part, directly or indirectly, of any lock-up securities, whether any such transaction or arrangement (or instrument provided for thereunder) would be settled by delivery of lock-up securities, in cash or otherwise.
+In connection with the IPO, our then directors, executive officers and pre-IPO shareholders, or collectively, the lock-up parties, have entered into lock up agreements with the underwriters of the IPO pursuant to which each lock-up party, with limited exceptions, for a period of 180 days after August 26, 2020, the date of the prospectus used in our IPO, or the restricted period, may not (and may not cause any of their controlled affiliates to), without the prior written consent of the representatives, (1) offer, pledge, sell, contract to sell, sell any option, sell any contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any of our ordinary shares or ADSs or any securities convertible into or exercisable or exchangeable for our ordinary shares or ADSs owned, or which may be deemed to be beneficially owned, by such lock-up parties in accordance with the rules and regulations of the SEC, and any ordinary shares, ADSs or such other securities which may be issued upon exercise of a share option or warrant, or collectively, the lock-up securities, (2) enter into any hedging, swap or other agreement or transaction that transfers, in whole or in part, any of the economic consequences of ownership of the lock-up securities, whether any such transaction described in clause (1) or (2) above is to be settled by delivery of lock-up securities, in cash or otherwise, (3) make any demand for, or exercise any right with respect to, the registration of any lock-up securities, or entry disclose the intention to do any of the foregoing.
+Such persons or entities have further acknowledged that these undertakings preclude them from engaging in any hedging or other transactions or arrangements (including, without limitation, any short sale or the purchase or sale of, or entry into, any put or call option, or combination thereof, forward, swap or any other derivative transaction or instrument, however described o agreement) of any economic consequences of ownership, in whole or in part, directly or indirectly, of any lock-up securities, whether any such transaction or arrangement (or instrument provided for thereunder) would be settled by delivery of lock-up securities, in cash or otherwise.